DevelopmentEducation.ie is an online resource focused on the unequal and unjust shape of the world today.

 It offers resources to stimulate debate and discussion about the issues and challenges we face and which encourage us to make decisions about the type of world we need and want to create.

-It is a place for primary and post primary teachers, youth workers, students, adult and community workers and those with an interest in development, sustainability and human rights.
+It is a place for primary and post primary teachers, youth workers, adult and community educators and those with an interest in development, sustainability and human rights.

 It is a place to learn about and explore:

-The project is overseen by a management committee representing a broad range of interests and organisation; the Committee is responsible for the governance, strategic oversight and financing of the website.
-The following organisations make up the management committee:
+The programme is overseen by a steering group representing a broad range of interests and organisations; the consortium is responsible for the governance, strategic oversight and financing of the programme.
+Members active on the developmenteducation.ie Steering Group include: